 (home):

 (mobile):

 Clinic/hospital contact

 Name:

 Phone number:

 Child's GP

 Name:

 Phone number:

-Who is responsible for providing support in school?
+Who is responsible for providing support

+in school?

-Describe medical needs and give detail facilities, equipment or devices, environme ls of child's symptoms, triggers, signs, treatments, ental issues, etc.
+facilities, equipment or devices, environme Is of child's symptoms, triggers, signs, treatments, ental issues, etc.

+Nome of mediaction does method of a dministration when it should be taken side offects

-Name of medication, dose, method of ac contra-indications, administered by/self-ac dministration, when it should be taken, side effects, Iministered with/without supervision:
+contra-indications, administered by/self-ad dministration, when it should be taken, side effects, dministered with/without supervision:

 Daily care requirements:

-Specific support for the pupil's educationa l, social and emotional needs:
+Specific support for the pupil's educational, social and emotional needs: